JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 [JavaFX is not part of the default JDK any more](https://www.reddit.com/r/java/comments/82qm9x/javafx_will_be_removed_from_the_java_jdk_in_jdk_11/), it needs to be installed separately if not using a special JDK.
 We recommend to setup the full Liberica JDK including JavaFX.
 You can get it from <https://bell-sw.com/pages/downloads/?version=java-14&package=jdk-full>.
 On Windows, you can execute `choco install libericajdkfull` \(requires [installation of chocolatey - a package manager for Windows](https://chocolatey.org/install)\).

 Alternatively, you can download and install the JDK from [https://jdk.java.net/](https://jdk.java.net/).
-Afterwords, download download the "jmods" JavaFX 14 zip archive from <https://gluonhq.com/products/javafx/> and put the `.jmod` files into `C:\Program Files\OpenJDK\jdk-14.0.1\jmods`.
+Afterwards, download download the "jmods" JavaFX 14 zip archive from <https://gluonhq.com/products/javafx/> and put the `.jmod` files into `C:\Program Files\OpenJDK\jdk-14.0.1\jmods`.

 ### GitHub Account